 The Foundation uses net asset value per share (NAV) or its equivalent as a practical expedient to estimate fair value, although NAV in many instances may not equal fair value.
 The NAV per share or its equivalent was applied to certain investments that do not have readily determinable fair values.
 Although a secondary market exists for these investments, it is not active and individual transactions are typically not observable.
 When transactions do occur in this limited secondary market, they may occur at discounts to the reported NAV.
 The fair value hierarchy requires the use of observable market data when available.
-Assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurements.
 The classification of assets and liabilities in the fair value hierarchy is not necessarily an indication of the risks or liquidity, but is based on the observability of the valuation inputs.
 Therefore, certain investments that are measured at fair value using the NAV per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.